Website Accessibility Audit: All You Need to Know

 Start with an automated audit to quickly identify and address the most common issues.
 Then, follow up with a manual audit to dive deeper into user experience and context-specific problems.
 This way, you get a comprehensive view of your website’s accessibility.

-4. Complete Accessibility Service
+Complete Accessibility Service

-AccessiBe provides an AI-powered accessibility widget that takes accessibility compliance to the next level, enriching the user experience.
-Moonstone is an AccessiBe partner.
+accessiBe provides an AI-powered accessibility widget that takes accessibility compliance to the next level, enriching the user experience.
+Moonstone is an accessiBe partner.
 Contact us now for a free consultation.

 Should You DIY Your Digital Accessibility Audit?

-Deciding whether to do your web accessibility audit or hire an expert can be challenging.
+Deciding whether to do your accessibility audit or hire an expert can be challenging.
 DIY audits have their perks.
 For one, they can save you money.
 Hiring experts can be expensive, and doing it yourself might seem more affordable if you’re on a tight budget.

 Another advantage is the ability to take immediate action.
 When you do the audit, you can start fixing issues immediately without waiting for external consultants to respond.